 Requirements for the Major in Government

-Fulfillment of the government major requires successful completion of 10 courses in government, including: Government 111 or 115, 131, 171, and (as of the Class of 2018) 281 (or an approved equivalent course in another discipline); at least one regional gateway and one thematic course in comparative politics (qualifying courses are so designated in the listing of courses); and a 400-level senior seminar.
+Fulfillment of the government major requires successful completion of 10 courses in government, including: Government 111 or 115, 131, 171, and (as of the Class of 2018) 281 (or an approved equivalent course in another discipline); at least one introductory comparative course (Government 252, 253, 255, 256, or 259) and one other course in comparative politics (so designated in the course list below); and a 400-level senior seminar.
 A writing project meeting the department’s guidelines is also required.

-Among the courses counted toward the government major, all of the required, introductory 100-level courses, the 400-level course, and the writing assignment must be taken at Colby, and at least three 200- or 300-level courses (not including independent studies) must be taken at Colby.
+Among the courses counted toward the government major, all of the required, introductory 100-level courses and the 400-level course must be taken at Colby, and at least three 200- or 300-level courses (not including independent studies) must be taken at Colby.
 Students with AP credit who place out of Government 111 must take at least four 200- or 300-level courses at Colby.
+The paper that fulfills the writing assignment requirement must be submitted to and approved by a member of the Government Department faculty.

 Courses transferred from other institutions can count (up to a maximum of two) in the 10-course requirement.
 For transfer students, the department will count up to five courses from the previous institution with the permission of the department chair, excluding the seminar and writing assignment.
 Students taking government courses abroad must secure provisional approval for each course prior to leaving; upon return to Colby, brief descriptions of work completed must be submitted to the department for final approval.